History of opera: Expressionism

 The expressionism emerged at the beginning of the century as a style fundamentally concerned with the inner expressiveness of the individual, in its psychological deepening, as opposed to the dominant naturalism at the turn of the century, which in opera gave the verismo.
 In this current, interpersonal relationships, emotionality and the psychic states of the characters were especially valued.
 On a literary level, its referents were Franz Kafka, James Joyce and the German playwrights Ernst Toller, Frank Wedekind and Georg Kaiser.
 For expressionist authors, art was a form of expression, not entertainment, so they were more concerned with the message they wanted to convey than with style or musical or plot device.

 In France, this style was practiced by some composers who formed a group called Les Six (Francis Poulenc, Darius Milhaud, Arthur Honegger, Germaine Tailleferre, Georges Auric and Louis Durey), interested in musical avant-garde and popular rhythms, with an informal and spontaneous style.
 Poulenc, author of his own librettos, stood out for his lyrical melodies.
-His first opera was Les mamelles de Tirésias (The breasts of Tiresias, 1947), on a text by Guillaume Apollinaire.
+His first opera was Les mamelles de Tirésias (The Breasts of Tiresias, 1947), on a text by Guillaume Apollinaire.
 It was followed by Dialogues des Carmélites (1957), based on a work by Georges Bernanos.
-In La voix humaine (The human voice, 1959) he presented an opera with only a soprano speaking on the telephone for forty minutes, with libretto by Jean Cocteau.
+In La voix humaine (The Human Voice, 1959) he presented an opera with only a soprano speaking on the telephone for forty minutes, with a libretto by Jean Cocteau.
 Milhaud was a pupil of Paul Dukas and Vincent d'Indy.
-He produced major historical works, such as Christophe Colomb (1930), Bolívar (1950) and David (1954), as well as minor works: Les Malheurs d'Orphée (The Evils of Orpheus, 1926), Le pauvre matelot (The Poor Sailor, 1927) and La mère coupable (The Guilty Mother, 1966).
+He produced major historical works, such as Christophe Colomb (1930), Bolivar (1950) and David (1954), as well as minor works: Les Malheurs d'Orphée (The Evils of Orpheus, 1926), Le pauvre matelot (The Poor Sailor, 1927) and La mère coupable (The Guilty Mother, 1966).
 Honegger began in the operatic field with Philippa (1903), which was followed by Judith (1925), Antigone (1927) and the operettas Les Aventures du roi Pausole (1930), La Belle de Moudon (1931) and Les Petites Cardinales (1937).
 Also in 1937 he composed jointly with Jacques Ibert L'Aiglon, his last opera.
 Linked to this group was Erik Satie, best known for his symphonic and piano compositions, who composed several operettas: Geneviève de Brabant (1899), Pousse l'amour (1905), Le Piège de Méduse (1913).
 Also worth mentioning are Jacques Ibert (Angélique, 1927; Le Roi d'Yvetot, 1930).